HirokiHamaguchi/scipy-issue-about-l-bfgs-b/README.md

 | Diagonal quadratic | default | 1.98x | 2.00x | 1.84x |
 | Diagonal quadratic | 1 | 2.09x | 1.62x | 1.54x |

-All runs reached the requested iteration limit.
-Baseline and prototype used the same number of function evaluations for the diagonal problem; the zero-chain prototype used 309 instead of 308.
+The recorded result for every configuration reached the requested iteration limit.
+Baseline and prototype used the same number of function evaluations for the diagonal problem.
+The zero-chain prototype used 309 instead of 308.
 Final objectives and gradient norms are close but not bitwise identical.
 The largest differences occur for the largest diagonal problem, where both runs stop at 100 iterations without converging.
-The prototype clearly lowers per-iteration cost, but these results do not establish numerical equivalence.
+The two-loop recursion is algebraically equivalent for the same correction pairs, but different floating-point operation ordering can alter the line search.
+These timing results therefore do not establish numerical equivalence.

-The candidate fast path would use the two-loop recursion only when there are no bounds, bypassing `formk`, `cmprlb`, and `subsm`.
-Before proposing it for SciPy:

-1. run the existing SciPy L-BFGS-B tests against the patched build;
-2. add converged unconstrained problems and compare solutions, objectives, gradients, statuses, and evaluation counts within explicit tolerances;
-3. profile the patched build to verify that `formk` and `subsm` disappear from the unconstrained hot path and identify the new bottleneck;
-4. confirm that the box-constrained path is unchanged.
+## Discussion

+What we have observed is mainly the following three points:

+- On this machine, the tested OpenBLAS configuration exhibits a threading crossover around $n=10^4$; no comparable crossover was observed with the tested MKL configuration.
+- Independently of that crossover, single-threaded profiles show that the box-constrained subspace routines `subsm` and `formk` dominate the common solver-side CPU cost.
+- For unconstrained problems, we can confirm that using the standard L-BFGS two-loop recursion can reduce the elapsed time.

+We have confirmed that the elapsed time can be reduced for unconstrained problems, but I would like to hear the SciPy community's opinions.
+If you would like to see further profiling results or have any opinions on the direction of the fix, please let me know.